tderenzi/tderenzi.github.io/src/portfolio/elom.md

 ELOM’s **data management system** faced challenges due to **fragmentation**, with multiple servers and disconnected tools creating an unmanageable process for form creation, data entry, and storage. **The lack of centralization prevented real-time monitoring, complicated data cleaning, and raised data security concerns, leading to delays and inaccuracies.
 These inefficiencies impacted productivity, decision-making, and scalability.**

 # Research goals
-- Assess the entire data value chain of the system
+- **Evaluate Data Lifecycle**: Assess the full data value chain—from collection to analysis—**to identify pain points, refine processes, and pinpoint potential improvements.**

-- Identify critical pain points across user journeys
-- Design an integrated, scalable, and secure solution
-- Improve organizational efficiency and data quality
+- **Identify User Pain Points**: Gather insights from key users, including the funder, field assessors, data analysts, project managers, early childhood development (ECD) experts, and early learning program (ELC) decision-makers **to understand frustrations and gaps in the current system.**

+- **System and Governance Improvements**: Design targeted improvements in data management, project management, and field assessor retraining, while establishing a data governance framework aligned with South Africa’s Protection of Personal Information Act (POPIA).

+- **Develop Onboarding and Decision Processes**: Create a centralized repository for all ELOM assessment requests to help the ELOM team effectively decide which projects to undertake. **This process aimed to align projects with ELOM's strategic goals and maximize organizational benefits.**

+- **Iterative Testing with Stakeholders**: Test, analyze, and refine solutions with feedback from stakeholders, **ensuring that updates meet needs and compliance standards.**

+- **Develop a Scalable System**: Build an integrated, flexible system capable of **handling multiple concurrent assessments and expanding assessment tool capabilities.**

+- **Enable Impact Tracking and Policy Influence**: Create scalable systems and teams to measure outcomes, **helping Innovation Edge track investment impacts and influence educational policy through data-driven insights.**

 # What I did
-- **Discovery and Research**: conducted comprehensive stakeholder interviews and workflow analysis while evaluating existing tools to identify critical pain points in the current system.
+I led a multi-disciplinary effort to redesign the data management system, UI, and onboarding processes for ELOM’s assessment tools.
+My approach was methodically chosen to align with the project’s goals of scalability, efficiency, and data quality, and was informed by a deep understanding of the needs and constraints of our diverse stakeholders.

+- **Discovery & Research**: I conducted stakeholder interviews, workflow analyses, and tool evaluations to identify key pain points. **This approach helped us understand each user group’s unique challenges, ensuring our solutions were tailored to real-world needs and avoiding assumptions that could hinder adoption.**

-- **Define**: Synthesized research insights into user personas, journey maps, and service blueprints while identifying key challenges around data centralization, quality, and security enhancement opportunities.
+- **Define**: I synthesized insights into personas, journey maps, and service blueprints, allowing us to visualize user interactions and focus on high-impact areas like data centralization, quality, and security. **This step was critical for aligning system improvements with user needs.**

-- **Ideate**: Led cross-functional brainstorming workshops to evaluate potential solutions, focusing on real-time monitoring systems and data collection tool integration.
+- **Ideate**: Facilitating cross-functional brainstorming workshops allowed team members to generate practical solutions and align around ideas like real-time monitoring and tool integration. **This collaborative approach fostered stakeholder buy-in and helped ensure that solutions were feasible and scalable.**

-- **Design & Test**: Developed and tested a centralized interface design through wireframes and user flows, iterating based on field team usability testing feedback.
+- **Design & Test**: I led iterative design and usability testing, using both moderated and unmoderated sessions to gather realistic feedback. **This method was essential to refine the UI, improve data entry accuracy, and ensure ease of use across diverse environments.**

+- **Onboarding Process Development**: I created a centralized repository for assessment requests and a weighted decision matrix to prioritize projects based on strategic goals. **This structured approach allowed ELOM to make data-driven decisions, strategically allocate resources, and better track investment impact.**

+- **E-Learning Platform for Field Training**: We partnered with a service provider to transition field assessor retraining from in-person sessions to an online e-learning platform, enabling simultaneous nationwide training. **This scalable approach ensured that the workforce stayed current with the latest assessment requirements, supporting consistent, high-quality assessments across regions.**

-- **Implementation**: Partnered with service providers to successfully integrate a data collection platform (SurveyCTO), while implementing centralized device management, real-time monitoring, and enhanced security controls.
+- **Implementation**: Partnering with service providers, we integrated SurveyCTO to centralize data collection and added device management, real-time monitoring, and security measures to ensure compliance with POPIA. **This solution was chosen for its scalability and ability to support high data volume and varied field conditions.**

-# Key Insights
-- **Fragmentation Leads to Inefficiency**: Navigating between multiple systems was a key pain point for users, resulting in significant time wastage and data entry errors.

-- **Centralization is Critical**: A unified platform significantly improved efficiency, minimized errors, and reduced security risks.

-- **Real-Time Monitoring**: Lack of real-time data validation was causing downstream analysis issues.

-- **Standardization**: Inconsistent processes for data cleaning hindered scalability and quality.

-- **Integrated Project Management**: Communication and task management were improved with the integration of a project management tool and processes

 # Impact
 - **Efficiency Gains**: Reduced data processing time by 185%, improved data quality, accelerated tool development, and strengthened teamwork.